ezpz44/NumberGame/README.md

 Guess the Number Game

-Description
+Description:

 Guess the Number Game is a simple command-line game where the program randomly generates a number between 1 and 10, and the player must guess the correct number.
 The game provides feedback on whether the guess is too high or too low and allows unlimited attempts.

-Features
+Features:

 •	Randomly generates a number between 1 and 10.
 •	Provides feedback on whether the guess is too high or too low.
 •	Unlimited attempts until the correct number is guessed.
 •	Simple yes/no option to start or exit the game.

-Installation
+Installation:

 No installation is required.
 Ensure you have Python 3 installed on your system.

-How to Run
+How to Run:

 1. Open a terminal or command prompt.